 name for the external resource identified by <resource_name>.
 If configured, the factory will be used to instantiate

 drivers in the external resource framework.
+If not configured, the requested resource will still exist in the

 Driver Parameters (